-A free audio guide in English will help you with the exhibits of the permanent collection, which focuses on the castle and town life, but also emphasizes the tea ceremony.
+A free audio guide in English will help you with understanding the exhibits of the permanent collection, which focuses on the castle and life in the castle town, but also emphasizes the tea ceremony.
 This focus is due to the Matsudaira lords, who made Matsue a major center for this elegant art.

 A 400-year-old teahouse has been reconstructed within the museum.
-You get to drink your matcha green tea with wagashi, traditional sweets, while looking out on a karesansui-style Japanese garden that uses the castle behind it as “borrowed scenery.”
+You can enjoy your matcha green tea with wagashi, traditional sweets, while looking out on a karesansui-style Japanese garden that incorporates a view of the castle in its scenery.

 The art of confectionery

-While you are trying to choose your sweet from the wide variety of these colorful miniature artworks offered, watch the confectioners at work crafting and sculpting these Matsue specialties.
+While you are choosing your sweets from the wide variety of colorful, miniature works of art offered, watch the confectioner at work crafting and sculpting these Matsue specialties.

 The museum puts on a variety of demonstrations and offers workshops in traditional arts and crafts.